-So our concern is not just what we are doing in our work, but what we are becoming.
+What are they becoming in their work?
 Is the task as defined, the tools as designed, and the training as provided contributing to or detracting from the work and the worker?
 These questions force a self-energizing and correcting process that is never over and is the basis for our quest for continuous improvement in how we serve.

 So business is not just a game of manipulation that accomplishes a series of tasks for a profit with the gain going to a few and with the atrophy of the soul of the person producing the results.
-People are not just economic animals or non-personal production units.
-Every person has their own fingerprint of personality and potential.